fuyw/jrlzoo/sac/README.md

 ## Some implementation details

-SAC is a well-known stable off-policy RL baseline.
-However, the instability issue still exists.
+SAC is overall a stable baseline.
+However, in some tasks, the performance changes a lot even we only modify one impletation detail.
-Nuance implementation differences could lead to large performance gap in some tasks.

-- Entropy alpha loss: use `log_alpha` or `alpha`.
+- Entropy alpha loss: `log_alpha` or `alpha`.
 - Tanh normal policy: how to compute the `log_std`, use `distrax` or `tfd`.
-- If clip in the inverse function of Tanh.
 - Initialization: `orthogonal` or `glorut_uniform`.
 - Critic loss: times `0.5`.